The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 CLoud Provisioner doesn’t currently support creating and bootstrapping Amazon VPC instances.

-#2 Updated by James Turnbull about 2 years ago
+#2 Updated by James Turnbull over 2 years ago

 It looks like the subnet ID needed for VPC was added in https://github.com/puppetlabs/puppetlabs-cloud-provisioner/commit/f11774e647d4b9b4bf0f058b127a8001c41d9cd3 but it looks like group ID is not being properly set: